What to expect and how to prepare for standard financial and operational reviews.

 Financial Review

-BC Housing’s Financial Review is the process of comparing the revenues and expenses submitted by Non-Profit Providers to the approved budget and applicable Operating Agreement requirements, to ensure that the appropriate level of subsidy is provided.
-The Financial Review process is also used to identify any indicators that may warrant a more in depth examination of the revenues and expenses submitted by Non-Profit Providers.
+BC Housing’s Financial Review is the process of comparing the revenues and expenses submitted by Providers to the approved budget and applicable Agreement requirements, to ensure the the appropriate level of subsidy is provided.
+The Financial Review process is also used to identify any indicators that may warrant a more in-depth examination of the revenues and expenses submitted by Providers and to ensure Providers are in compliance with the financial terms of their Agreements.

 When to submit